opentorah/opentorah/docbook/README.md

 - expressions in `<?eval?>`
 - access to the project and its properties in `<?eval?>`
 - multiple documents with different parameters

+## Unlikely Future ##

+Here are some issues and potential enhancements that probably won't happen:)

+- [ ] add DocBook code highlighting to the pipeline;

+### HTML2 ###
+- [ ] does "Chapter" suppression work for html2?
+- [ ] do MathJax configuration for html2 as for html.
+- [ ] how to control numbering with `db` in `autolabel.elements`?
+- [ ] how to get navigational links?
+- [ ] how to chunk glossary and bibliography?

+### JSON ###
+- [ ] print JSON prettier using Paiges... :)
+- [ ] try using it when printing MathJax configuration -
+  which is a value of an XSL parameter, so is formatted as a part of XML document...
+- [ ] quotes in JSON for the MathJaX configuration are quoted -
+  can I avoid this double-quoting?
+Should I?

+### Oxygen ###
+- [ ] is there any combination of img.src.path, relative URLs, base etc. that makes images *visible* in Oxygen while editing - without breaking the plugin?
+- [ ] Oxygen's PDF transform fails: doesn't recognize 'data:', but in Author view works fine... resolver instead of the xmlresolver?
+- [ ] add note to README.md about FOP in Oxygen being obsolete - or not supporting JEuclid

+### EPUB ###
+- [ ] DocBook XSLT stylesheets for EPUB2 do not add the mimetype file with "application/epub+zip" in it; write it from the plugin itself?
+- [ ] codify EPUB customization along the lines of [ChunkingCustomization](http://www.sagehill.net/docbookxsl/ChunkingCustomization.html)
+  and epub3/README from the XSLT stlesheets distribution;
+- [ ] should CSS be configured for EPUB?